 There are many better things to do in Miami but if you’re looking for some shopping, you can visit The Bayside or Sawgrass Mills, Miami’s most-known shopping malls.

-If you plan to visit multiple attractions or take several tours, you should buy the Go Miami Card.
-It is a tourist card that gives you access to 33 tourist attractions in Miami, depending on the pass you choose (2, 3, 4 or 5 days).
+If you plan to visit multiple attractions or take several tours, the best option is to get a sightseeing pass.
+Go City offers the Explorer Pass, which gives you access to many tourist attractions in Miami, depending on the pass you choose (2, 3, 4 or 5 days).
 Some of the attractions included in the card are: Hop-on Hop-Off Big Bus Miami, Perez Art Museum, Night Bus Ride, Boat Tour, Wynwood Tour, etc.

 I hope this information will help you plan your trip and know what to do in Miami in 3 days!
 If you have any questions please leave your comment below🙂